 Cord Cutting Guides, News, and Reviews

 CNBC is one of the most reliable financial news stations on the market — on par with Bloomberg and FOX Business.
-Without a CNBC livestream, you might find yourself out of the loop on the latest stock market and business news — as well as without a way to watch certain NBC Sports broadcasts and other special NBC content.
-That's why we're here to show you how to watch CNBC without a cable subscription.
-Below, we'll lay out everything you need to know in order to stream CNBC legally and watch CNBC live, no cable required.
+Without a CNBC livestream, you might find yourself out of the loop on the latest stock market and business news, plus lacking certain NBC Sports broadcasts and other special NBC content.
+Cord-cutting doesn’t have to keep you from CNBC or other quality financial news programming.
+Below, we'll lay out everything you need to know in order to stream CNBC live, no cable required.

 Here are a few of our favorite ways to stream CNBC: